Clownacy/clownmdemu/README.md

 - F11   = Toggle fullscreen

+# libretro

+A frontend that exposes clownmdemu as a libretro core is provided in the `libretro` directory.
+It is written in C89 and should provide all of the same features as the example frontend aside from the debug menus.

 # Compiling

 clownmdemu can be built using CMake, however it should not be hard to make it use a different build system if necessary as the emulator's build process is not complicated.

+The reference frontend is also built using CMake.

+The libretro core can be built using either CMake or GNU Make.

-Be aware that this repo uses Git submodules: use `git submodule update --init` to pull in these submodules before compiling the frontend.
+Be aware that this repo uses Git submodules: use `git submodule update --init` to pull in these submodules before compiling either frontend.

 # Licence